You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 Bars

-I’ve spent the last 2 hours researching them and pre-selecting them based on low sugar content.
+My personal favorites are Paleovalley’s chocolate Superfood Bars They are delicious and low in sugar.
 Most bars are loaded with sugar (remember?
 4g = 1 tsp, so you do the math), therefore always remember to check the back of the packing (not just the pretty front).

-- Paleo bars: Paleo Valley, EPIC, Tanka bars
+- Other recommended Paleo bars: EPIC, Tanka bars

-- Healthy bars (low sugar, high protein): GoRaw, Mama Chia, Lara bars (high in sugar, though..)
+- Healthy bars (low sugar, high protein): GoRaw, Mama Chia

 - Bulletproof Collagen Protein Bar